foundriesio/docs/source/getting-started/flash-device/index.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If the above methods to connect your Raspberry Pi 3 to the network don't work, try one of the following.
+If the above methods to connect your device to the network don't work, try one of the following.

 - Temporarily enable and connect to the UART (see directions above in the WiFi section) and determine available IP addresses with::